DAILY BEST KNOWLEDGE

 3. 4-7-8 Breathing Technique:

-Popularised by Dr Andrew Weil, the 4-7-8 technique helps reduce anxiety and aids in sleep.
+Popularized by Dr. Andrew Weil, the 4-7-8 technique helps reduce anxiety and aids in sleep.
 It works by regulating the nervous system and increasing oxygen intake.

 How to Practice